Crazy Little Party Girl

 "Crazy Little Party Girl" is a song by American singer and rapper Aaron Carter's self-titled debut album, Aaron Carter (1997).
-The song was released by Edel Music as the album's second single, written by Mary S. Applegate and produced by Gary Carolla.
-While failing to chart in the United States, it found success in European countries, such as the United Kingdom, Denmark, Norway, and Sweden, reaching the top 10 in all three countries.
-In Sweden, it was certified Gold for shipping over 15,000 copies.
+Written by Mary S. Applegate and produced by Gary Carolla, the song was released by Edel Music as the album's second single.
+While failing to chart in the United States, it found success in several European countries, including Denmark, Norway, Sweden, and the United Kingdom, reaching the top 10 in all four countries.
+In Sweden, it was certified gold for shipping over 15,000 copies.

 Critical reception

 British magazine Music Week gave the song three out of five, writing, "After this nine year-old's Top 10 surprise with "Crush on You" in November '97, he returns with another catchy pop number which is likely to do at least as well."